SAP-samples/hana-shine-xsa/exercises/exercise04/README.md

 ![Alt text](./images/core-db.jpg "core-db")

 2. Navigate to src -> functions.
-3. Right click on function and click on New -> Function.
+3. Right click on functions and click on New -> Function.
 4. In the New Function popup provide the name of Table User Defined function as `sales_fuzzy_search.hdbfunction`
 5. Copy the below code to the sales_fuzzy_search.hdbfunction.